benbongalon/ros_arduino_bridge/README.md

 http://www.robogaia.com/uploads/6/8/0/9/6809982/__megaencodercounter-1.3.tar.gz

-L298 Motor Driver doesn't require any libraries
+**NOTE:** The L298 Motor Driver and the Parallax HB-25 Motor Driver do not require any libraries

 These libraries should be installed in your standard Arduino sketchbook/libraries directory.